Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - Entertaining guests (Matthew 9:10-13).

-There are a lot of feasts and banquets in the Bible more than everyday and family meals.
-Feasts and banquets were to celebrate joyous events.
+There are a lot of feasts and banquets in the Bible given to celebrate joyous events.

-ln Old Testament, there were no kitchens.
+There were no kitchens in the Old Testament.
 Food was cooked outside in the open in front of the tent.

 Eating utensils did not exist in the Bible.
 Bread served the purposes of a spoon and sometimes as a plate.
 Food was served in a common bowl and eaten with the hands (Proverbs 26:15; Matthew 26:23; Mark 14:20) or with bread dipped in the dish (John 13:26).

-Bread was used to sop soup or broth which was sat in the middle of the table for all to reach.
+Bread was used to sop soup or broth, which was placed in the middle of the table for all to reach.
 Bread was a staple of the Hebrew diet.

-Meals were usually eaten outside but even when eaten inside, spectators could come inside and watch the festivities of the rich.
+Meals were usually eaten outside, but even when eaten inside spectators could go inside and watch the festivities of the rich.